Readers are advised that the nature of the following content may be distressing.

 Report clusters of 5 or more sick or dead wild birds of any species, anywhere in Victoria.

-Report even one
+Report even one sick or dead:

 Following a report, DEECA will evaluate the need for diagnostic testing for further investigation.